-Wages, salaries and benefits are adjusted to reflect current market rates.
-This compensation data can then be compared to industry statistics or job market data.
+Wages, salaries, and benefits are adjusted to reflect current market rates.
+This compensation data is then compared to industry statistics or job market data.
 Sometimes a company has employees on the payroll who are not actively participating in the operations of the business.
 This compensation is adjusted out.

-The owner’s salary is discretionary and may not be continued by a new owner therefore it is excluded.
+The owner’s salary is discretionary and may not continue with a new owner therefore it is excluded.
 In many cases, owners pay themselves simply what the business can afford rather than the market rate for the services they perform.
 An analyst determines a fair market value for the level of compensation for the services rendered and adjusts the excess.

 Uncollectible accounts receivable

-If some accounts receivable has been noncollectable for over a certain time period, it may be deemed irrelevant.
-With the change of ownership, the chance of it being collected declines significantly.
+If some accounts receivable have been noncollectable over a certain time period, they may be deemed irrelevant.
+With the change of ownership, the chance of collection declines significantly.
 A buyer can ask for the noncollectable accounts receivable to not be considered as part of the contract.

-Like accounts receivable, unpaid liabilities can also be removed from the contract.
+Like accounts receivable, unpaid liabilities are also removable from the contract.
 Liabilities that are unpaid and have accrued interest may already be accounted for in financial statements.